marissakirjonen/informationSecurity/h1-FirstSteps.md

 #### •	Traditional security defense tools, part of Computer Network Defense (CND) assume breaches are inevitable and will focus on protecting vulnerable spots in the systems.
 This has been since deemed not useful for certain new threats.
 #### •	New threats, Advanced Persistent Threats (APT) bring new challenges:
 ####     o	well-funded and skilled cyberattacks to steal sensitive data over long periods.
 #### •	A more modern defense strategy for these sophisticated attacks is predicting and countering threats: tracking the steps and finding patterns.
-#### o	A component of advanced CND is the kill chain model used within defense to track attacker during intrusion.
+####     o	A component of advanced CND is the kill chain model used within defense to track attackers during intrusion.
-#### 	By continuing this for a long period of time, it’s more difficult for the hackers to succeed, since they have gained more information.

 ##
 ### 3.2 Intrusion Kill Chain

 #### •	A kill chain is a model used in cyber intrusions detailing steps attackers use to gain data.
 #### •	The model consists of:
 ####     1. Reconnaissance: attacker researchers target and gains personal information e.g., email addresses.
 ####     2. Weaponization: attacker creates trojan to gain access through software like PDF or Microsoft office documents.
 ####     3. Delivery: software is sent to the user through most commonly email attachments, websites, or USB drives.
 ####     4. Exploitation: software activates by vulnerabilities or proceeds to trick the user.
 The payload is triggered.
 ####     5. Installation: trojan or backdoor to remotely access user’s system is set up for continuous access.
 ####     6. Command and Control (C2): connection is acquired allowing for interaction for the attacker.
 ####     7. Actions on Objectives: attacks objectives begin (stealing data, damaging the system, attacking others)

 ##
 ### 3.3 Courses of Action